apify/apify-docs/CONTRIBUTING.md

 ### Join all the docs repos together using Nginx

-All the links in the navbar and footer need to be absolute, and they will use a different hostname, configured to `docs.apify.loc` - to use that, follow the steps below and set up the Nginx server.

-Alternatively, you can skip the Nginx part and navigate to <http://localhost:3000/academy> or <http://localhost:3000/platform> manually instead of using links in the navbar.
-All relative links should work fine there.
-The problem with absolute links is only with shared components.
-The Nginx server is needed only for testing the whole setup and mapping all the different ports to a single one.
+By default, the parts of the docs sourced from other repositories will give you 404s.
+If you need to locally run the project with all the other repositories included, clone them all and setup an Nginx server according to the steps below.

+For the setup to work, use `npm start:dev` instead of `npm start` when starting `apify-docs`.
+This causes all links in the top navigation and the footer to be absolute.
+They will now use `docs.apify.loc` as a host.
-Clone all the repositories, and start the Docusaurus instances in them.
+Clone all the remaining docs repositories, and start their Docusaurus instances.
+To run Docusaurus on a specific port, use `npm start -- --port XXXX`.

 | repo                | port |
 |---------------------|------|